Yainer Diaz Preview, Player Props: Astros vs. Red Sox

-The Houston Astros, including Yainer Diaz and his .744 slugging percentage over his past 10 games, battle starting pitcher Tanner Houck and the Boston Red Sox at Minute Maid Park, Tuesday at 8:10 PM ET.
+On Wednesday, Yainer Diaz (.658 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Boston Red Sox, whose starting pitcher will be Chris Sale.
+First pitch is at 8:10 PM ET.

-In his last game, he racked up two hits (going 2-for-5 with a home run and an RBI) against the Red Sox.
+He had a one-hit showing in his previous game (1-for-4) against the Red Sox.

 Yainer Diaz Game Info & Props vs. the Red Sox